Ask your compliance data anything. Sienna Insights, coming soon.

 What this panel is for

 A compliance program that tracks these fifteen KPIs over time gains something most don't have: an instrument panel for measuring whether its own interventions actually work.
 Run a manager training program?
 Compare KPIs 1 and 3 in trained versus untrained regions in the following quarter.
 Roll out a new mobile channel?
 Watch KPIs 1 and 2.
 Launch a disclosure campaign?
 Track KPI 6 participation, then KPI 13 renewal rates in the months after.
-The alternative to anecdote is evidence.
-That's what these fifteen metrics make possible.

 See how your program scores